-- Rug edge too tall for robot ground clearance
+- Rug edge too tall for the robot's ground clearance

-- Dark rug triggering cliff sensors stopping robot
+- Dark rug triggering the cliff sensors and stopping the robot

 Problem Description